 |Key Skills||Patient care skills; administrative and management skills; training and evaluation skills|

-Charge nurses supervise and support a nursing staff while also treating a limited number of patients.
-Charge nurses are responsible for maintaining a high level of patient care, evaluating other nurses and acting as an educational resource for nurses.
-Like all registered nurses (RNs), charge nurses must complete a postsecondary education program in nursing and obtain proper licensure.
+Charge nurses supervise and support a nursing staff, while also treating a limited number of patients.
+They are responsible for maintaining a high level of patient care, evaluating other nurses and acting as an educational resource for nurses.
+Like all registered nurses (RNs), charge nurses must complete a post-secondary education program that offers a diploma, associate's degree or bachelor's degree in nursing and obtain state licensure.

 Managerial Duties and Responsibilities

 Charge nurses are experienced registered nurses who have displayed leadership, management and communication skills.
-They are responsible for managing, supervising and assisting the nursing staff, providing administrative support and patient care.
-A hospital, clinic or health care facility may have several charge nurses, each responsible for a different shift, department or specialized unit.
+They are responsible for managing, supervising and assisting the nursing staff, as well as providing administrative support and patient care.
+A hospital, clinic or healthcare facility may have several charge nurses, each responsible for a different shift, department or specialized unit.

 Regular duties include directing the admission, discharge and general flow of patients, and assigning nurses and support staff to patients.
-While daily goals must be met, effective charge nurses are flexible and are able to prioritize and adapt during emergencies.
+While daily goals must be met, effective charge nurses are flexible and able to prioritize and adapt during emergent situations.

-Charge nurses provide guidance on administering care to new patients or those with special needs and answering questions regarding protocol.
-Charge nurses frequently work with other nurses and patients to create a plan of care that is individualized to a patient's needs.
+Charge nurses provide guidance on administering care to new patients or those with special needs and answer questions regarding protocol.
+They frequently work with other nurses and patients to create a plan of care that is individualized to a patient's needs.
 Charge nurses develop and implement training courses and organize seminars to help educate and train new nurses and staff.